 Grand larceny auto (GLA) is just another name for grand larceny.
 In New York state, the severity of the charges that one can face in a larceny case usually depends on the value of the property that is stolen.
 When an automobile is the subject of the larceny, it is considered a felony as long as the value of the car is greater than $100.

 While the incidence of auto theft in the United States has been greatly reduced due to sophisticated anti-theft technology installed by car manufacturers, an arrest for auto theft can be a significant and dangerous charge to face without the right attorney.

-If you or your loved one has been charged with a larceny involving an automobile, contact Kelly & Rubin, LLP, at your earliest opportunity.
+If you or your loved one has been charged with a larceny involving an automobile, contact Rubin Law Group & Robert P. Kelly Law P.C., at your earliest opportunity.

 The Severe Consequences Of Embezzlement Accusations